Tests for fluoride ion, Fluorine, HF

 - Potassium fluoride (KF) is soluble in HF.

-Then, HF vapor is released.
-That vapor can turn glass bristle into gelatinize state.
+Then, Hydrogen fluoride (HF) vapor is released.
+Hydrogen fluoride is a highly corrosive vapor.
+That vapor can turn glass bristle

 Differences of fluorine and fluoride comparing with other halogens and halide ions